PawelWozniak1/Portfolio_optimalization/README.md

 # Portfolio Optimization Project

-This project focuses on optimizing an investment portfolio using data from the American stock exchange.
-The analysis includes efficient frontier plotting, calculating the maximum Sharpe ratio portfolio, and visualizing optimal portfolios.
+This project demonstrates portfolio optimization using stock data from 11 major American companies.
+We retrieve historical stock prices from Yahoo Finance and calculate optimal portfolios along the efficient frontier.
+The analysis focuses on constructing portfolios with the maximum Sharpe ratio, minimum risk, and specific target returns.

 ## Project Overview